abhiojha8/Heart_Failure_Prediction_Azure/README.md

 I got an accuracy of 0.83 with `C=1` and `max_iterations=50`.
 ![hyperdrive-metrics](images/hyperdrive_metrics.png)

-Here is the output of the `RunDetails` widget:
+Here is the output of the `RunDetails` widget showing that the Run is completed.
 ![run-details-hyperdrive](images/run_details_hyperdrive.png)

 ## Model Deployment